Sudachi-E/Homebrew-Loader/README.md

 # Homebrew Loader

-An Aroma plugin that opens an overlay menu to browse and launch homebrew from the SD card via a button combo (default: L + D-Pad Down + MINUS).
+An Aroma plugin that opens an overlay menu to browse and launch homebrew from the SD card via a button combo (default: L + R + D-Pad Down).

 The button combo can be changed in the Aroma Config Menu.